The Last of Us - Review

 Image: Sony / Naughty Dog

-Ellie is very important to the Fireflies' cause and the daughter of a few personal friends within the Fireflies, so her survival is paramount to them, and revealed to be even more important later.
+Ellie is very important to the Fireflies' cause and the daughter of a few personal friends within the Fireflies, so her survival is paramount to them and is revealed to be even more important later.
 To Joel, it's another annoying delivery mission, at first.
 As you would assume, things do not go according to plan, the Fireflies are nowhere to be found, and now Joel has to think on his feet about what to do with this girl and how to get her to her destination safely, while slowly becoming a surrogate dad in the process.

 The story is extremely predictable down to specific moments and lines of dialogue, using the common tropes and twists of video games, post-apocalyptic settings, and stories about men and their adopted children.
 The story of Joel and Ellie is extremely similar to that of Wolverine and Laura from Logan, which was based on a few westerns as well.
 Considering the music choice in The Last of Us, the Western influence is pretty strong.
 Considering Logan was one of my favorite movies from last year, I'd say that following similar tropes doesn't automatically make a story pointless or boring.